Supermarine Seagull (1921): Mark II

 A pair of Seagulls were entered (with the Air Ministry's authorisation) for the 1924 King's Cup Race.
 During 1925, the Seagull Mk II was the first British aircraft to conduct a catapult launch; the type was used extensively to test various designs of catapult, harnessing both cordite charges and compressed air to power them, prior to their widespread introduction.

-Three ex-military aircraft were entered civilian use, being placed on the British Civil Register.
+Three ex-military aircraft entered civilian use, being placed on the British Civil Register.